haskell-works/blog/drafts/2019-02-04-adding-bit-vectors-branchless-comparisons.md

 this doesn't always happen.

-We can see that GHC has failed to optimise away these constants by looking at GHC core, which is an intermediate representation used by the compiler for things such as optimisation.
+We can see that GHC has failed to optimise away these constants by looking at GHC core.
+GHC core is an intermediate representation used by the compiler for things such as optimisation.

 We can instruct GHC to emit GHC core by invoking it with additional flags: